 STUDENTS FROM SUB-SAHARAN AFRICA

-- The Malaysian Ministry of Higher Education issued a circular in November 2010 outlining its latest requirements for foreign students from Sub-Saharan Africa intending to study in Malaysia.
-It stipulates that, effective from 1 January 2011, all students from the region need to obtain a No Objection Certificate (NOC) from their respective countries’ authorities as a pre-requisite for entry into Malaysia.
+- All Sudanese students need to obtain a No Objection Certificate (NOC) from their respective countries’ authorities as a prerequisite for entry into Malaysia.
 The NOC is to be sent along with the student’s letter of offer, visa application and medical forms.